 By Tracy Ragan, CEO DeployHub, Inc. and CDF Board Member

+The CDF Interactive Landscape gives you a broad picture of the continuous delivery ecosystem.
 The concept started when the CNCF began the process of cataloging different types of tools for building out a cloud native architecture.
 This led to the creation of the CNCF Interactive Landscape.
 Turns out this tool became very helpful to all of us sorting out this new and exciting modern architecture.
 In the interest of providing a similar reference, the CD Foundation defined their own version of the interactive landscape to help clarify the tools needed to adopt a fully automated CD process.

 Who is the CD Foundation?
 The CD Foundation (CDF) serves as the vendor-neutral home for many of the fastest-growing projects for continuous integration and continuous delivery.
 The concept of the CDF was started by CloudBees and quickly accepted by thought leadership companies such as Google, CapitalOne, CircleCI, JFrog, IBM, Netflix, Salesforce, Huawei, DeployHub, Armory, WhiteSource, GitLab and others.

-You can view my CD Interactive Landscape presentation from KubeCon2019.
-I walk through the different categories and explain, Why is the CD Interactive Landscape important?
+You can view my CDF Interactive Landscape presentation from KubeCon2019.
+I walk through the different categories and explain, Why is the CDF Interactive Landscape important?
 In today’s hybrid environment of both legacy and modern development platforms, there are hundreds of tools that help streamline the movement of code from development through production.
 There is a misconception that there is such a thing as a continuous delivery solution.
 However, according to the CDF, CD is defined as:

 “CD is a software engineering approach in which teams produce software in short cycles, ensuring that it can be reliably released at any time.
 The rise of microservices and cloud native architectures has caused a corollary rise in continuous delivery practices.
 This is related to CI/CD that includes Continuous Integration (CI) — the practice of merging all developer working copies to a shared mainline several times a day.”